ssbc/ssb-meta-feeds/README.md

     ```

 Meaning:
+- `keys` - cryptographic keys used for signing messages published by this feed (see [ssb-keys])
-- `metafeed` - the id of the feed this is underneath
+- `id` - the id of this feed, same as `keys.id`
-- `subfeed` - the id of this feed, same as `keys.id`
+- `parent` - the id of the parent metafeed under which this feed was announced
-- `feedpurpose` - a human readable ideally unique handle for this feed
+- `purpose` - a human readable ideally unique handle for this feed
-- `feedformat` - the feed format ("classic" or "bendybutt-v1" are current options)
+- `feedFormat` - the feed format ("classic", "bendybutt-v1", "indexed-v1", etc)
 - `seed` - the data from which is use to derive the `keys` and `id` of this feed.
-- `keys` - cryptographic keys used for signing messages published by this feed (see [ssb-keys])
 - `recps` - an Array of recipients who the metafeed announcement was encrypted to
 - `metadata` - object containing additional data